Glover-Lab-Tulane/Computational_Tutorials/install_R.md

-This documentation provides a technical guide for setting up a custom Anaconda installation and a specific R environment on the **Cypress HPC** cluster.

----

 # HPC Environment Setup: Anaconda & R on Cypress

 This guide outlines the process for installing Anaconda3 in a non-standard directory (Lustre parallel filesystem) and initializing a reproducible R environment via a YAML configuration.